The Typing Cure: Experiences with Large Language Model Chatbots for Mental Health Support

 Work in CSCW has examined how people understand and use deployed AI tools at scale, such as Ismail et al.'s~\cite{ismail2023public} work studying AI systems for resource allocation in public health programs.
 Recent CSCW research has delved deeper into the real-world deployment and use of AI systems in healthcare settings.
 These studies, extending beyond the scope of rule-based chatbots, have emphasized the importance of designing AI systems that are not only technically proficient but also sensitive to individual and societal impacts.
 For instance, research from CSCW and HCI on AI's role in enhancing trust in clinical settings~\cite{lee2023understanding, beede2020human, fogliato2022goes} has examined how the design of AI systems influences people's perceptions of the systems.
-Similar research has also compared AI chatbots and humans in social support settings~\cite{meng2023mediated}, analyzed AI deployments in public health interventions~\cite{jo2023understanding, ismail2023public}, and investigated the nuanced use of AI for specialized contexts or populations~\cite{scurto2023probing, tseng2023understanding, okolo2021cannot, lee2021human}.
+Similar research has also compared AI chatbots and humans in social support settings~\cite{meng2023mediated}, analyzed AI deployments in public health interventions~\inhwaedit{~\cite{jo2023understanding, ismail2023public, jo2024carecall_ltm}}, \inhwaedit{investigated and designed effective human-LLM interaction for mental health interventions respecting autonomy~\cite{sharma2024facilitating, song2024exploreself}}, and investigated the nuanced use of AI for specialized contexts or populations\inhwaedit{~\cite{scurto2023probing, tseng2023understanding, okolo2021cannot, lee2021human, seo2024chacha}}.

-Our study is grounded in this broader body of work that analyzes the role of class, identity, and marginalization in engagements with AI systems, and emphasizes the need for AI systems in mental health contexts to be adaptable, culturally sensitive, and ethically grounded~\cite{pendse2022treatment}.
+Our study is grounded in this broader body of work, analyzing the role of class, identity, and marginalization in engagements with AI systems, and emphasizing the need for AI systems in mental health contexts to be adaptable, culturally sensitive, and ethically grounded~\cite{pendse2022treatment}.
 We contribute to an ongoing CSCW dialogue around the responsible use of technology in mental health.
 Through our analysis of engagements with AI chatbots for mental health support, we hope to foster understanding of how AI chatbots are being used by people in need, and discuss the broader sociocultural and contextual considerations motivating the use of this form of support.